SimoNonnis/Resume/cover-letter.md

 * Portfolio: https://nonnis.ru/

 I am married to a Russian citizen and have a Russian child.
-I have applied for a permanent residency, which should be in place at the beginning of April this year.
+I have a permanent residency to live in RF.
 I am currently located in Kaluga.
 My wife and I are willing to relocate if a job requires so.

 Sincerely,